myesn/awesome/README.md

 *   [88250/lute](https://github.com/88250/lute) - 🎼 一款结构化的 Markdown 引擎，支持 Go 和 JavaScript。A structured Markdown engine that supports Go and JavaScript.
 *   [six-ddc/plow](https://github.com/six-ddc/plow) - A high-performance HTTP benchmarking tool that includes a real-time web UI and terminal display
 *   [chanify/chanify](https://github.com/chanify/chanify) - Chanify is a safe and simple notification tools.
 This repository is command line tools for Chanify.
-*   [harness/drone](https://github.com/harness/drone) - Drone is a Container-Native, Continuous Delivery Platform
+*   [harness/gitness](https://github.com/harness/gitness) - Gitness is an Open Source developer platform with Source Control management, Continuous Integration and Continuous Delivery.
 *   [yeasy/docker\_practice](https://github.com/yeasy/docker_practice) - Learn and understand Docker\&Container technologies, with real DevOps practice!
 *   [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.
 *   [slimtoolkit/slim](https://github.com/slimtoolkit/slim) - Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)